The Pilgrims Still Teach America Today

 To experience the full light of the Christian commitment and zeal of the Pilgrims, one must embark on a journey through the entirety of Bradford’s history.
 It was their commitment to God and His ways that enabled the Pilgrims to endure the dangers of their long voyage over the Atlantic Ocean, the harshness of the terrible first winter, and the starving times, without which the roots of biblical Christianity on these shores would have, perhaps, been snuffed out, along with the liberty that arises from the Gospel wherever it is deposited.

-A People of Christian Character
+The Pilgrims: A People of Christian Character

 Bradford, as second and longtime governor of the plantation, offers no illusion concerning their humanness.
 The Pilgrims, as we, had their struggles, faults, and failures.
 Yet they were remarkably resilient, forgiving, and consistent in living out their faith in word and deed.
 Rather than giving up in despair, they chose to take God at His word and persevere under the most difficult burdens, which only heightened as they came upon the New England shore at winter’s start in 1620.